TIPS FOR A BETTER FILM

 LIGHTING UP THE ROOM

 Proper lighting is critical for video.
 Just think what your wedding photos would look like if the photographer couldn’t use a flash?
-Sometimes that’s the mood you're going for, how- ever, without enough light to capture the video, your results could be dismal.
-You can alleviate this by having plenty of feature lighting, in particular, the bridal table and speeches.
-Alternatively, allow your videographer to use supplementary lighting will make all the difference.
+Sometimes that’s the mood you're going for, however, even with great cameras without enough light to capture the video, your results could be dismal.
+You can alleviate this by using plenty of feature lighting, in particular around the bridal table and speeches.
+I suggest asking allow your videographer to provide supplementary lighting, it will make all the difference.

-Be organised On the big day, it is important to have someone run the day.
+On the big day, it is important to have someone run the day.
 Whether it's your MC or wedding planner, someone needs to keep things rolling.
 Having a run sheet with times of each important moment will allow both your photographer and myself to be ready to capture the moment.
-With multiple cameras and audio recorders, this can take a few minutes to set up, a simple heads up 10 minutes before an event will ensure nothing is missed. it's OK to pause a little, if you're MC flows from speeches to cake in under 5 minutes it's safe to say I will not have time to set up at the new location.
+With multiple cameras and audio recorders, this can take a few minutes to set up, a simple heads up 10 minutes before an event will ensure nothing is missed.
+It’s OK to pause a little, if you're MC flows from speeches to cake in under 5 minutes it's safe to say there will not be time to set up at the new location.

 Consider you’re the videographer.
 Where will you capture the action?
 In the Church are there tall vases of flowers that will impede getting a shot of the vows, the kiss and the ring exchange?
 Ensure the videographer has a vantage point not hidden by the wedding party, altars and flowers.
 Likewise, for the reception hall – all too often the head table is decorated with high vases of flowers hiding the faces of the wedding party.
 Consider low vases of flowers that extend no higher than 20 cm